jonaskahn/nomad-consul-vaul-in-production/nomad-consul-client.md

 ## Importance note

-Be aware that **a nomad client needs to connect only consul client**.
+Be aware that **a nomad client need to connect only consul client**.
 If you connect 2 nomad clients to the same consul client.
 This still seems run well until you deploy a service from Nomad, very unstable in my experience

 ## Setup [Name: node-client-1 <-> IP: 10.238.22.209]